liusy58/LearningCS/docs/Static Program Analysis/DFA-AP.md

 ???+note "Understand the iterative algorithm and can tell why it is able to terminate"
+    Out will not shrink.
 Set of facts is finite.